A Java XBRL API.

 The Java implementation guidelines are also explained in some detail.

-The itself can be reviewed as a set of Java documentation webpages.
+The API can be reviewed as a set of Java documentation webpages.

 Latest news on XBRLAPI developments are available from Sourceforge.